Skip to main content

 The only other minor drawback we experienced with this range was the exposed rubber bumpers on the cooktop.
 They’re small, but a bit unsightly and could collect dirt and grime.
 Overall, we think this range would make a great addition to any kitchen.

-Read our full review of the Haier QGSS740RNSS
+Read the full Haier QGSS740RNSS gas range review.

 Pros